pombase/website/src/docs/browse-curation/fission-yeast-phenotype-ontology.md

 The ${database_name} [advanced search](/query) can use either term names or IDs to search FYPO, and returns a list of genes that have alleles annotated to the specified term or any of its descendants.
+%%if db=PomBase
-For example, see the [FAQ on finding essential genes](/faq/can-i-get-list-essential-pombe-genes).
+For example, see the
+[FAQ on finding essential genes](/faq/can-i-get-list-essential-pombe-genes).
+%%end db=PomBase

 ### Curating phenotypes with FYPO